 The MIT fiscal year runs from July 1 to June 30.

-Fiscal 2013 allocation rates have been proposed and provisionally approved.
+Fiscal 2014 allocation rates have been proposed and provisionally approved.
 The provisional rates may be subject to change until final approval is received.

 Fiscal 2014 allocation rates have been approved and are in the chart below.